daveprowse/prom-live/labs/lab-03/lab-03.md

 1. Click Dashboards in the left hand menu.
 (Click the three-horizontal-line menu button if it isn't there.)
 2. Click "+ Create Dashboard"
 3. Click "+ Add visualization"
-4. Select your new Prometheus data source.
-(It should be called "prometheus-1).
+4. Select your new Prometheus data source./

 Boom!
 Done.
 You should now see the new dashboard.
 (Possibly with a single metric called "A series".)